5 Signs Your Gas Appliances Need Maintenance

 Who Can Work on Gas Appliances?

 An improperly serviced gas appliance can pose a significant danger.
-If your appliance develops a problem, take care to do more than a cursory internet search, such as “gas repairs near me.”
+According to the National Fire Protection Association (NFPA),gas-fueled equipment is involved in an average of 4,200 home fires per year in the United States.
+If your appliance develops a problem, take care to do more than a cursory internet search, such as "gas repairs near me."
 You’ll need to do your due diligence and find a licensed professional.

 Protect Your Home Appliances With a Home Warranty